jsbin/learn/public/help/pro.md

 In addition, when you share the full output of your bins, your username is included in the URL, such as [http://dave.jsbin.com/fajac/3/](http://dave.jsbin.com/fajac/3/)

-## Opt-in SSL
+## SSL embeds

 ![SSL URLs in JS Bin](/images/twdtw/11/ssl.png)

-[SSL](/help/ssl) can be turned on for all of JS Bin through the [preferences](/account/preferences) and once enabled, all your bins will be served under SSL, also allowing you to [embed](/help/how-can-i-embed-jsbin) bins on an SSL based site.
+[SSL](/help/ssl) can be turned on for all of JS Bin through the [preferences](/account/preferences) and once enabled, all your bins will be served under SSL, in addition, your [embeds](/help/how-can-i-embed-jsbin) can also be served over SSL.

 ## Dropbox